VitoVoelker/bc-voelker-yolo-uitesting/README.md

 The folder Testimages contains images to test on.

-The Folder Training contains all models that resulted out of the training.
+The folder Training contains all models that resulted out of the training.

+The folder runs/detect contains results of scored testimages.